The Foam Rolling You Should Be Doing (But Probably Aren't)

 By now, most educated exercisers have joined the foam rolling revolution.
 But while your IT bands may be intimately familiar with the tool's hurts-so-good loosening powers, limiting your experience to the lower body minimizes the total-body benefits.
 To that end, Master Trainer Josh Stolz has designed this head-to-toe rolling regimen.
 "Each of these rolling patterns address the most problematic areas where personal trainers and coaches find movement dysfunction and pain," he explains.

-In the gifs above, Stolz demonstrates the better, smarter way to roll.
+In the gifs below, Stolz demonstrates the better, smarter way to roll.
 "You should spend 30 seconds to a minute or more on each individual movement," he explains.
 "If it’s a regeneration or recovery day, take even more time, between 2 and 3 minutes for each move."

 And there's more to the technique than you might think—read on for Stolz's five most critical rules of foam rolling.

 (1) Hydrate Ahead of Time.
 Even though foam rolling helps hydrate your tissue, you should down between 10 and 20 ounces of water beforehand, which helps prep the muscles for the work you're about to do.
 "In general, hydrated tissue is resilient and pliable while dehydrated tissue is glued-down and sticky, which creates adhesions and movement dysfunction," says Stolz.